EsriCanada-CE/r-arcgis-tutorials/README.md

 This package consists of four tutorials that deal with integrating the statistical programming language R with ArcGIS for Desktop.
 Several concepts are covered which include configuring ArcGIS with R, writing basic R scripts, writing R scripts that use ArcGIS data and functionality, and constructing R Tools for use within ArcGIS Pro or ArcGIS Desktop.
 It is recommended that the tutorials are completed in squential order.

 Each of the four tutorials (as well as a version of [this document](https://esricanada-ce.github.io/r-arcgis-tutorials/0-Intro-to-R-ArcGIS_package.pdf)), can viewed direclty from your Web browser by following the links below.
-However, you must download a complete copy of the tutorial files from the [repository on GitHub](https://github.com/EsriCanada-CE/r-arcgis-tutorials/) if you wish to follow the tutorials interactively using ArcGIS and R softare, along with pre-configured sample data.
+However, you must obtain a complete copy of the tutorial files by downloading the [latest release](https://github.com/EsriCanada-CE/r-arcgis-tutorials/releases/latest) (or by cloning the [tutorial repository](https://github.com/EsriCanada-CE/r-arcgis-tutorials/) on GitHub) if you wish to follow the tutorials interactively using ArcGIS and R softare, along with pre-configured sample data.

 1. [Getting Started with the R-ArcGIS Bridge](https://esricanada-ce.github.io/r-arcgis-tutorials/1-Getting-Started.pdf):
    * Installing and setting up R and RStudio